SyliusCrafts/BootstrapTheme/README.md

 The instructions below refer to an installation in the theme folder.
 Installation as a composer dependency (with child theme) [is also documented](https://docs.sylius.com/en/latest/book/themes/bootstrap-theme.html).

-Branch 0.1.x is only compatible with Sylius 1.6.
+- Sylius 1.6 : `composer require sylius/bootstrap-theme:~0.1.0`
+- Sylius 1.7 : `composer require sylius/bootstrap-theme:~0.2.0`

 Master is compatible with Sylius >= 1.7.0.

 1. Copy files from repository to `./themes/BootstrapTheme`